-Investments included in the "#2 Other" category of the financial product represent up to 10% of the investments and are cash only.
-The cash does not have environmental or social guarantees.
+Investments included in the "#2 Other" category of the financial product represent up to 10% of the investments and are forward financial instruments (derivatives) traded on regulated or organised markets, to expose and hedge the portfolio, cash, unrated issuers.
+Derivatives and cash have no environmental or social guarantees.